-Are you looking to bring in more customers to your site and sell more products?
-One way to do this is by looking at the customer buying cycle (also known as the marketing funnel).
-This helps meet the needs of your customers at every step of the buying process.
+Are you looking to build brand awareness, bring more customers to your website, and increase sales?
+One of the most fundamental ways to do this is by looking at the marketing funnel, which helps meet your customers’ needs at every step of the buying process.

-Every time a customer makes a purchase, they go through certain step to determine what they want to buy and eventually, where they want to buy it from.
-By looking at these stages, you can find out what areas you already cover on your site and find the areas that you need to build up additional content.
-The holes you find in your buying cycle coverage brings in additional opportunities to attract new customers and with it, new sales.
+Every time a customer makes a purchase, they go through similar marketing funnel stages to determine what they want to buy and, eventually, where they want to buy it.
+By understanding these stages, you can determine what content areas you already cover and find new places to build additional content.
+The holes you find in your marketing funnel content bring new opportunities to attract potential customers and, with it, new sales.

-- Awareness – The customer identifies a need or becomes aware of a product or service
+- Awareness: The user identifies a need or becomes aware of a product or service.

-- Research/Consideration – The customer does some research.
-They are trying to find answers to their questions and compare different choices.
-They will be comparing your site against others.
+- Interest: The user is trying to find answers to their questions and consider different options.
+They will be comparing your website against your competitors.

-- Purchase – The action of purchasing the item and/or service from your site
+- Action: The user purchases the item and/or service from your website.

-Let’s go through each one and see what kind of keywords or topics you will use for each one.
-From this you can determine if you need to make additions or edits to your site.
+A great way to evaluate your content along your customer’s purchase journey is through keyword research.
+Go through each stage in the marketing funnel and see what kind of keywords or topics related to your product or services users will search for in each one.
+From here, you’ll be able to uncover any content gaps and determine if you need to make additions or edits to your website.

-Imagine that you want to start biking into work and you are looking for a new bike.
-You might start off your search with some terms like this:
+Imagine you are an online bicycle retailer, and a prospecting customer in Seattle is looking for a new commuter bike.
+They might start their search with some terms like this: